Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ```

 By utilizing these state management commands, you can inspect, modify, and sync
 the state file to manage your infrastructure.
+This is not a recommended approach and more of a last resort solution.
+Check Advanced topics on how to import and refactor and better handle resource
+lifecycles.

 ### Locking